Hutton Gibson

-Hutton Peter Gibson (August 26, 1918 – May 11, 2020) was a writer on sedevacantism, World War II veteran, the Jeopardy! grand champion for 1968, and the father of 11 children, one of whom is the actor and director Mel Gibson.
+Hutton Peter Gibson (Irish: Hutún Peadar Ó Gibealláin; August 26, 1918 – May 11, 2020) was an Irish-American Holocaust denier, writer on sedevacantism, World War II veteran, the Jeopardy! grand champion for 1968, and the father of 11 children, one of whom is the actor and director Mel Gibson.

 Gibson was a critic both of the post-Vatican II Catholic Church and of those Traditionalist Catholics who reject sedevacantism, such as the Society of Saint Pius X. He claimed that the Second Vatican Council was "a Masonic plot backed by the Jews".

 Early life and family

 Gibson was born in Peekskill, New York, the son of businessman John Hutton Gibson (1884–1937) and Australian opera singer Eva Mylott (1875–1920).
-His maternal grandparents were Irish immigrants to Australia, while his father, who was from a wealthy tobacco-producing family from the American South, had Irish, English, Scottish, and Welsh ancestry.
+His maternal grandparents were Irish Catholic immigrants to Australia, while his father, who was from a wealthy tobacco-producing family from the American South, also had Irish Catholic ancestry.
 He was raised in Chicago.
 His mother died when he was two years old and his father died when he was nineteen.
 Gibson supported his younger brother, Alexis, who died in 1967.
 He graduated from high school early, at age 15, and ranked third in his class.

 According to Wensley Clarkson's biography of Mel Gibson, Hutton Gibson studied for the priesthood in a Chicago seminary which was operated by the Society of the Divine Word but he left the seminary because he considered the modernist theological doctrines which were being taught there disgusting.
 However, in 2003, Gibson stated that he really left the seminary because he did not want to be sent to New Guinea or the Philippines as a missionary.
 Instead, he found work with Western Union and the Civilian Conservation Corps.
 He also contributed to and edited the newsletter "The Pointer" while he worked in Wisconsin for the Civilian Conservation Corps from 1938 to 1939.

-After serving with the U.S. Army as a Signal Corps officer at the Battle of Guadalcanal, Gibson married Irish-born Anne Patricia Reilly on May 1, 1944, at the Catholic parish church of Our Lady of Good Counsel in Brooklyn, New York.
+After serving with the U.S. Army as a Signal Corps officer at the Battle of Guadalcanal, Gibson married Irish-born Anne Patricia Reilly on May 1, 1944, at the Catholic parish church of Our Lady of Good Counsel in Brooklyn, New York City.
 They had ten children and adopted another one after their arrival in Australia.
 As of 2003, Gibson had 48 grandchildren and 15 great-grandchildren.
 His wife died in December 1990.
 In January 2002, he married Teddy Joye Hicks, but in 2012 Gibson filed for divorce due to irreconcilable differences.
 From early 2006, he resided in Westmoreland County, Pennsylvania, near Pittsburgh after moving from Australia to Houston, Texas, in 1999, and to Summersville, West Virginia, in 2003.